Call to book01904 521 936

 Day 3 - Discovering Delhi

-We begin sightseeing in this chaotic yet charming city today, taking a guided tour of both Old and New Delhi.
-This vibrant metropolis presents a heady blend of medieval, colonial and modern architecture and culture to admire, and, in order to really absorb the unique atmosphere here, we set out on a rickshaw ride through the narrow streets of the historic bazaar to Chandni Chowk, where the smell of Indian spices floats on the air.
-We also visit Jama Masjid, which boasts the title of India's largest mosque, Raj Ghat, a simple but moving memorial to Gandhi, and the city's iconic Red Fort.
-Later, we explore the wide, leafy avenues of New Delhi, stopping at the India Gate war memorial, the grand Rashtrapati Bhavan, Mughal Emperor Humayun's Tomb and Qutab Minar - India's tallest stone tower.
+We begin sightseeing in this chaotic yet charming city, with a guided tour of Old and New Delhi.
+This vibrant metropolis is a heady blend of medieval, colonial and modern architecture and culture.
+To really absorb the atmosphere here, we travel by rickshaw through the narrow streets of the historic bazaar to Chadni Chowk, where the aroma of Indian spices floats on the air.
+We also visit Jama Masjid, to see India's largest mosque - Raj Ghat, a simple but moving memorial to Gandhi - and visit the city's iconic Red Fort.
+Later we explore the wide leafy avenues of New Delhi, where we see the imposing India Gate, Mughal Emperor Humayun's tomb and Qutab Minar - India's tallest stone tower.

 Day 4 - Agra and the Taj Mahal

-We board India's first semi-high-speed train, the Gatimaan Express, for the journey to Agra - a former capital of the Mughal Empire.
-Famed worldwide for its iconic buildings, much of this city boasts UNESCO World Heritage status.
-We take a tour of the city, visiting two of its best-known attractions - the imposing Agra Fort and the incredible Taj Mahal.
-Construct-ed from pearlescent white marble and decorated with precious stones, the Taj Mahal is actually a mausoleum dedicated to Mumtaz Mahal, the beloved queen of Emperor Shah Jahan, and dates back to the 17th century.
-During our time here, we have chance to marvel at intricate calligraphy carvings of poems and scripture from the Quran.
+We board India's first semi-high-speed train, the Gatimaan Express, for our journey to Agra - a former capital of the Mughal Empire, renowned for its fantastic ancient architecture and UNESCO World Heritage status.
+After settling into our hotel for the night, we take a tour of the city, visiting two of its best-known attractions: the imposing Agra Fort and the awe-inspiring Taj Mahal.
+Constructed from pearlescent white marble and decorated with precious stones, the Taj Mahal is a 17th century mausoleum dedicated to Mumtaz Mahal, the beloved queen of Emperor Shah Jahan.
+During our visit we have a chance to see the intricate calligraphy carvings of poems and scripture from the Quran.

 Day 5 - Fatehpur Sikri

-Leaving Agra by coach, we stop at Fatehpur Sikri, a perfectly-preserved red sandstone city built in the 16th century as India's political capital, but abandoned after only 14 years due to a lack of water.
-Remarkably, the city remains almost exactly as it was over 400 years ago, giving us an excellent insight into the opulent lifestyle of the Mughal era.
-After a guided tour of the ancient streets and buildings, we continue to Ranthambore National Park aboard the Shatabdi Express, our base for the next two night.
+Leaving Agra by coach, we stop at Fatephur Sikri, a perfectly-preserved red sandstone city which was built in the 16th century as India's political capital, but abandoned after only 14 years due to a lack of water.
+The city remains almost as it was 400 years ago, giving us an insight into the opulent architecture of the Mughal era.
+After a guided tour of the ancient streets and buildings we continue to Ranthambore, aboard the Shatabdi Express, our base for the next two nights.

 Day 6 - Tiger spotting in Ranthambore

 We enjoy another highlight of our holiday today, taking two game drives in Ranthambore National Park.
-Considered to be the best park in India for spotting the elusive Royal Bengal tiger, the sanctuary is also home to over 300 other species of birds, crocodiles, deer and monkeys.
-Some of the other rare creatures that roam its forests and scrublands include leopards, panthers, hyenas and even sloth bears.
-Look out for the park's incredible range of wildlife as we travel around the park with an expert guide in both the morning and afternoon to increase our chance of a tiger sighting.
-In the evening, we enjoy a talk by a local naturalist - an specialist on the 515 square miles that make up Ranthambore and all the animals that live there.
+Considered the best park in India to see the elusive Royal Bengal tiger, the sanctuary is also home to hundreds of species of birds, crocodiles, deer and monkeys.
+Other rare creatures that roam its forests and scrublands include leopards, panthers, hyenas and even sloth bears.
+Look out for the park's incredible range of wildlife as we travel through the park with an expert guide, in the early morning and after-noon, to increase our chance of a tiger sighting.
+This evening, we are given a talk by a local naturalist - a specialist on the 515 square miles of Ranthambore and the animals which live there.

 Day 7 - To Jaipur